awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createdomain-configure-slow-logs.md

    }
    ```
 **Important**
 CloudWatch Logs supports [10 resource policies per Region](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_PutResourcePolicy.html)\.
 If you plan to enable logs for several Amazon ES domains, you should create and reuse a broader policy that includes multiple log groups to avoid reaching this limit\.
+For steps on updating your policy, see [Enabling Log Publishing \(AWS CLI\)](#es-createdomain-configure-slow-logs-cli)\.

 1. Choose **Enable**\.